DinoChiesa/apiproxy-nodejs-formidable/README.md

+# ouT OF DaTe

+As of January 2022, this repo is out of date.
+It shows how to use hosted targets within Apigee, a feature which is now deprecated.
+If you want to run nodejs apps or services, consider using AppEngine or Cloud Run.

 # Demonstration of nodejs + formidable within Apigee Edge

 This api proxy demonstrates the use of the npm module 'formidable' within the nodejs code in a hosted target in Apigee Edge.
 There is also some legacy code that shows the use of this module within a nodejs target; Apigee recommends that you use hosted targets.